adrian154/blog/blogposts/tls.md

 Ultimately, your trust is figuratively and *literally* rooted in the legitimacy of these organizations.
 For the most part, they are all sufficiently strict about only issuing certificates to people who can actually prove ownership of a domain&mdash;for example, Let's Encrypt checks if a specific DNS record has been deployed for verification&mdash;but ultimately you cannot be 100% sure that these entities will not try to attack your TLS connections.
 For this reason, some organizations choose to run their own internal CA and issue their own certificates.
 This removes the dependence on an external entity, but requires that all users manually add the CA's root certificate to their computer's list of trusted certificates.
 As a result, it's only really feasible to secure closed systems like enterprise environments this way.

-Here's a conversational example of everything that's happened so far in the TLS handshake.
+Here's a conversational illustration of all these concepts at play in a TLS handshake.

 <table class="conversation">
     <tr>